Knoxville Family Law Firm for Active Duty Service People and Veterans

 Child support calculations are made by the state of Tennessee, and apply to military parents and civilian parents alike.
 All branches of the military require “adequate support,” but not all branches use the same definition of “adequate.”
 At LaFevor & Slaughter, we protect your rights and your child’s future when it comes time to calculate child support amounts.

-Trust the Law Offices of LaFevor & Slaughter to protect you the way you have protected all of us
+Trust the Law Offices of LaFevor & Slaughter to protect you the way you’ve protected us

-We understand that you are facing a difficult and emotionally trying time.
+Members of the military face more challenges in marriage and parenting than civilian families.
+We understand that you’re facing a difficult and emotionally trying time.
 Divorce is never easy, and tough decisions must be made.
 At the Law Offices of LaFevor & Slaughter, we make sure you have the information you need in order to make those decisions.
-To discuss your situation at our Knoxville office, please call 865-637-6258 or contact us online.
+To schedule a consultation with one of our Tennessee attorneys, call us at (865) 637-6258 or fill out our contact form today.